 Louisa Klein, RYT through IYTA (International Yoga Teachers' Assoc. based in NSW Australia with branches worldwide), began her yoga training as a child living in India.
 She continues to this day studying and attending workshops on a regular basis.
 She is a fountain of yoga knowledge and teaching experience.

-Sara Breyfogle began her yoga journey in 2006 when she discovered the wonders of yoga for stress reduction.
+Sara Breyfogle Sara began her yoga journey in 2006 when she discovered the wonders of yoga for stress reduction.
 Sara is a certified yoga teacher registered with Yoga Alliance.
 She completed her 240-hour teacher training at Neighborhood Yoga in Boone, North Carolina in 2011.
 Since then, Sara has enjoyed teaching at various studios, for staff at a healthcare facility, and for festivals and retreats.
 She later deepened her practice as a Living Yoga Trainee, a one-month program at Satchidananda Ashram in Yogaville, Virginia.
-Her teaching style is slow, reflectively peaceful, yet lighthearted.
+She has also attended a bhakti yoga training with Kirtan artist Kristin Luna Ray.
+Sara’s teaching style is reflectively peaceful, yet lighthearted.
+Sara, also a board certified music therapist and kirtan leader, often weaves live music into her classes to deepen relaxation and encourage self-exploration.
 Her passion is bringing yoga to all with love and devotion.
-Sara, also a board certified music therapist and nature lover, lives in Winston-Salem, North Carolina.

 Sue Evans (RYT200) has just completed a month long intensive immersion Integral Yoga Hatha teacher training program at Yogaville, VA.
 Her practice started in 2000 on a screened in porch on Ocracoke Island while on vacation and she was hooked.
 She has practiced regularly ever since, deepening her practice through teaching.
 She has found yoga to be calming, helping to manage stress and to help relax, with any physical benefit as icing on the cake.
 She is the mother of two almost grown boys and enjoys time off the mat on a horse, with her dog and gardening.